SAP-archive/BUILD/Contribution.md

 ###<a name="Report Issues"></a>Report Issues
 You can contribute by simply reporting issues you encountered using Project Norman.
 Before you report a bug, please check in the Issues Tracker first whether it has already been reported by another user.

+For guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.

 ###<a name="Fix Issues"></a>Fix Issues

 Check for open issues in the Issue Tracker in this repository to identify a defect to fix.
-In order to submit a bug fix, please refer to the  instructions in the <a href="#How Do I Contribute Code?"> section.

 Consider issues that are currently being fixed aswell if they interest you, because the contributor responsible might appreciate the offer of assistance.
 Simply contact them using the communication thread for the issue, and ask if you can help out.
-Check our Communication Guidelines (link) if you have a moment. issues - refer to and from the 'How do I contribute Code section.
+Check our Communication Guidelines (link) if you have a moment.

+For guidelines on reporting issues, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.

 ###<a name="Propose and Build New Features"></a>Propose and Build New Features

 We welcome your innovations to Project Norman.
 If you don't know exactly what you'd like to contribution, why not see if there is something on the project roadmap you find interesting.
 If you see something, why not give it a go?
 Contact one of our core developers first though, to make sure nobody else has started it.
 Even if they have, you might still be able to contribute.
 In any case, contacting the developer and agreeing on the basic parameters of your proposal is an important if you don't want to risk your contribution being refused.
 Furthermore, the developer might have some valuable hints and tips that save you a lot of time of and effort.

-For more information on contribution code, see <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a>
+For guidelines on reporting issues, please refer to <a href="#How Do I Contribute Code?">    How Do I Contribute Code?</a> section.

 ##<a name="How Do I Report Issues?"></a>How Do I Report Issues?

 Describe the process for reporting issues / How to use issues in Git Hub; how labels are used; how issues are named etc.

-+ Search the [Project Norman GitHub Issue Tracker] (https://github.wdf.sap.corp/Norman/Drive/issues) to make sure the bug has not yet been reported, or that your proposed enhancement hasn't already been started.
+Search the [Project Norman GitHub Issue Tracker] (https://github.wdf.sap.corp/Norman/Drive/issues) to make sure the bug has not yet been reported, or that your proposed enhancement hasn't already been started.
 Once you're certain nobody else is working on your proposed change or fix, you can contact our development team for a quick chat, and maybe we can give you some pointers before you start.
 You can get their contact details [here](https://github.wdf.sap.corp/Norman/Drive/blob/master/Contributors.md).

 ##<a name="How Do I Contribute Code?"></a>How Do I Contribute Code?